octave-online/octave-online-server/back-filesystem/README.md

 Octave Online Server: Back Server, Filesystem Utilities
 =======================================================

 This directory contains the source code dealing with the filesystem for the Octave Online Server back server.
+It also contains scripts for interacting with the Git file server.

+## History

 When using the SELinux backend, the code in this directory is run in the main event loop (Node.js process) along with the *back-master* code.
 When the Docker backend is used, however, this code runs inside of a Docker container, while *back-master* runs outside of a Docker container.